marionwalton/media-and-society/references.md

 Habermas, Jürgen 2006.
 "Political Communication in Media Society: Does Democracy Still Enjoy an Epistemic Dimension?
 The Impact of Normative Theory on Empirical Research" Communication Theory 16 (4): 411–426.

 <a name="hill_et_al_2022"></a>
 Hill, Benjamin Mako, and Aaron Shaw.
 2013, June 26.
 “The Wikipedia Gender Gap Revisited: Characterizing Survey Response Bias with Propensity Score Estimation.”
 Edited by Angel Sánchez.
-PLoS ONE 8.6
+PLoS ONE 8.6.
-Version: Final published version

 <a name="hall_2006"></a>
 Hall, S. 2006.
 Encoding/Decoding.
 In Durham, M & Keller, D. (eds.).
 Media and Cultural Studies: KeyWorks.
 Revised Edition.
 Oxford: Blackwell.
 163–73.